Scope of application – hours of work provisions - IPG-101

 • shift changes – 173.1

 This interpretation is not designed to deny employees their right to file a complaint.
 Any employee who is of the view that their employer has contravened the Code may file a complaint with the Labour Program.
-When a complaint related to one or more hours of work provisions and a job title identified in the Schedule is received, the Labour Program will investigate to determine whether the complaint is founded and may issue:
+When a complaint related to one or more hours of work provisions and a job title identified in the Schedule is received, the Labour Program will investigate to determine whether the complaint is founded and may:

-• take other compliance measures up to and including an administrative monetary penalty, as applicable
+• take other compliance measures up to and including an administrative monetary penalty, as applicable.

 Disclosure

 This interpretation applies exclusively to the specific job titles listed in the Schedule.
-This interpretation is not a guarantee that the same classes of employees will be the subject of exemption or modification in the second phase of the Regulations.
+This interpretation is not a guarantee that the same classes of employees will be the subject of exemption or modification in the final phase of the Regulations.
 The regulatory process is independent of this IPG.

 Schedule - Job titles subject to IPG 101